Theonimfi/Bert-based-preprocessing-techniques-acceleration/README.md

 ## Getting Started

-This section presents the guidelines that will help you run the BERT_preprocessing_acceleration.ipynb file for every dataset and every preprocessing technique to get the accuracy of Bert-base model for each experiment.
+This section presents the guidelines that will help you run the Bert_based_evaluation.ipynb file for every dataset and every preprocessing technique to get the accuracy of Bert-base model for each experiment.

 ### Prerequisites

-In order to run the BERT_preprocessing_acceleration.ipynb file you need to copy [this sheet](https://docs.google.com/spreadsheets/d/1aG9SegoFhS4J8TbGwPhQiWQsYqqAoJnmdu6idd0OM3g/edit?usp=sharing) in your google drive.  <br />
+In order to run the Bert_based_evaluation.ipynb file you need to copy [this sheet](https://docs.google.com/spreadsheets/d/1aG9SegoFhS4J8TbGwPhQiWQsYqqAoJnmdu6idd0OM3g/edit?usp=sharing) in your google drive.  <br />

 If you are not able to copy the sheet, then you should create it on your own.
 Particularly, you need to create a google sheet called **Bert results**.
 In this sheet, you should add the following 8 columns:
 1. A1 cell: preprocessing techniques